 Part 10 — Forest produce licences

-68. Application
+68. Application of Part

 This Part does not apply to, or in relation to, a forest produce licence to pull or remove sandalwood on or from Crown land.

-69. Form of forest produce licence
+69. Forest produce licence, form of

 A forest produce licence shall be in the form of Form 1 in Schedule 2.

-70. Forest produce licence does not authorize felling of trees etc.
+70. Forest produce licence does not authorise felling of trees etc.

 (1) A forest produce licence —

-(a) does not authorize the felling of any tree;
+(a) does not authorise the felling of any tree;

-(b) does not authorize the taking of any forest produce until the amount payable under the licence by way of royalty, stumpage or other charges has been paid;
+(b) does not authorise the taking of any forest produce until the amount payable under the licence by way of royalty, stumpage or other charges has been paid;

 (c) does not preclude the Department from carrying out managed burning operations on the land to which the licence relates during the period of the licence and the licensee is not entitled to compensation or damages for any loss or damage arising from such operations;